Susmitha-7/problems-solved/README.md

 **3.Nested loop**

-**Problem Statement**:Write a program that prints the word "Sruthi" in a square grid pattern.
+**Problem Statement**: Write a program that prints the word "Sruthi" in a square grid pattern.
 The size of the grid is determined by an integer n, which is provided by the user.
 The grid will have n rows and n columns, and each cell will contain the word "Sruthi".

 **Algorithm**:

-1.Read the integer value n from the user.
+1. Read the integer value n from the user.
-2.Use two nested for loops to print the word "Sruthi":
+2. Use two nested for loops to print the word "Sruthi":
-3.The outer loop runs n times (for rows).
+3. The outer loop runs n times (for rows).
-4.The inner loop runs n times (for columns in each row).
+4. The inner loop runs n times (for columns in each row).
-5.In each iteration of the inner loop, print the word "Sruthi".
+5. In each iteration of the inner loop, print the word "Sruthi".
-6.After each row (after the inner loop finishes), print a newline character \n to move to the next row.
+6. After each row (after the inner loop finishes), print a newline character \n to move to the next row.
-7.End the program.
+7. End the program.

 **C Program**:
 ```c
 #include<stdio.h>